JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/SMALL-BUSINESS-OPPORTUNITIES.md

 <div style="background-color: #FFEBEE; border: 1px solid #FFCDD2; border-radius: 6px; padding: 15px; margin: 20px 0;">
 <strong style="color: #BF0A30; font-size: 110%;">🔍 KEY INSIGHT:</strong><br>
 Small businesses with FedRAMP-aligned security controls are <strong>4.9x more likely</strong> to win federal contracts compared to those with only basic security measures.
-ForgeBoard NX delivers this advantage at a fraction of traditional enterprise costs.
+ForgeBoard delivers this advantage at a fraction of traditional enterprise costs.
 </div>

 ---